What is Cerebral Palsy?

 What Causes Cerebral Palsy?

 Cerebral palsy is caused by abnormal development of part of the brain or by damage to parts of the brain that control movement.
 This damage can occur before, during, or shortly after birth.
 A small number of children have acquired cerebral palsy, after birth.
 Some causes of acquired cerebral palsy include brain damage in the first few months or years of life, brain infections such as bacterial meningitis or viral encephalitis, problems with blood flow to the brain, or head injury from a motor vehicle accident, a fall, or child abuse.
 In many cases, the cause of cerebral palsy is unknown.
-Possible causes include genetic abnormalities, congenital brain malformations, maternal infections or fevers, or fetal injury, for example.
+Probable causes include genetic abnormalities, congenital brain malformations, maternal infections or fevers, or fetal injury, for example.

 The following types of brain damage may cause cerebral palsy: